blockchain/blockchain-wallet-v4-frontend/README.md

  * `yarn vet:components` Lints and unit tests only [blockchain-info-components](./packages/blockchain-info-components).
  * `yarn vet:core` Lints and unit tests only [blockchain-wallet-v4](./packages/blockchain-wallet-v4).
  * `yarn vet:frontend` Lints and unit tests only [blockchain-wallet-v4-frontend](./packages/blockchain-wallet-v4-frontend).

+## Storybook
+[Storybook](https://github.com/storybooks/storybook) is used by the [blockchain-info-components](./packages/blockchain-info-components) package to interactively view, develop and test components.
+The following commands are available:
+ * `storybook:build`: Builds the static storybook assets.
+ * `storybook:serve` Builds storybook assets and then serves them locally at `localhost:6006`.

 ## Contribute
 Bug fixes and feedback on our code is always appreciated.